 Gas-powered mowers are so 2010.
 Today’s technology is moving to the electric world.
 With entrepreneurs like Elon Musk making electric vehicles more mainstream, it’s not surprising to see mower manufacturers focusing on designing and building electric lawnmowers.

-By using an electric lawnmower, you not only get a fast and efficient cut that’s comparable to gas-powered models, but you also get to help save the planet as well by reducing your household carbon footprint.
+By using an battery powered electric lawnmower, you not only get a fast and efficient cut that’s comparable to gas-powered models, but you also get to help save the planet as well by reducing your household carbon footprint.

 Plus, as a bonus, you don’t have to deal with managing an extension cable while you mow your lawn.
 Running over the electrical extension is not only inconvenient, but it’s also downright dangerous as well.